Tākitimu: Journey to New Zealand

-At Wairoa, the Tākitimu went up the Wairoa River to Makeakea, now the site of Tākitimu marae.
+At Wairoa, Tākitimu went up the Wairoa River to Makeakea, now the site of Tākitimu marae.
 One of the canoe's rollers fell into the river and transformed into a taniwha.
-Later, part of this roller was recovered and used by a rangatira named Kopu Parapara to build a house at Te Hatepe, which inherited the tapu of the Tākitimu.
+Later, part of this roller was recovered and used by a rangatira named Kopu Parapara to build a house at Te Hatepe, which inherited the tapu of Tākitimu.
 This house was relocated to Waihirere, but it had become derelict by 1898 and was burnt down.
 In 1926 it was decided to build the Tākitimu marae on this site as a successor to this aspect of the Tākitimu canoe.

-As the Tākitimu passed the mouth of the Waikari River, the tohunga Tupai saw a mountain inland.
+As Tākitimu passed the mouth of the Waikari River, the tohunga Tupai saw a mountain inland.
 He lifted up a pāpāuma (a magical wooden carving representing birds), which transformed into a living bird and flew to the top of the mountain, causing it to make a rumbling sound.
 The mountain was named Maungaharuru ("rumbling mountain") as a result.

 When the canoe reached the Wairarapa region, Tupai left the canoe to settle.
 Here he established a whare wānanga, where he later educated Rongokako, the son of Tamatea Arikinui.

-None of the remaining crew had the power to maintain the special tapu of the Tākitimu, so it became a paraheahea (ordinary, non-sacred canoe).
-Despite this, Tahu Pōkai led the Tākitimu onward to the Arahura River on the west coast of the South Island, where he found the source of pounamu which he had sought.
-The Tākitimu was deposited on a flat ledge in the river, where it turned to stone.
-J. H. Mitchell reports a story that T. W. Ratana attempted to visit the site of the Tākitimu in the early twentieth century, but was thwarted by a supernatural fog.
+None of the remaining crew had the power to maintain the special tapu of Tākitimu, so it became a paraheahea (ordinary, non-sacred canoe).
+Despite this, Tahu Pōkai led Tākitimu onward to the Arahura River on the west coast of the South Island, where he found the source of pounamu, which he had sought.
+Tākitimu was deposited on a flat ledge in the river, where it turned to stone.
+Mitchell reports a story that T. W. Ratana attempted to visit the site of the Tākitimu in the early twentieth century, but was thwarted by a supernatural fog.

 Traditions of the Bay of Plenty

 The tribes of the Tauranga region refer to the canoe as Takitimu.
-Some traditions say that the Takitimu was captained by Tamatea, father of Ranginui, and Kahungunu the founding ancestor of Ngāti Ranginui.
+Some traditions say that the Takitimu was captained by Tamatea, father of Ranginui, the founding ancestor of Ngāti Ranginui.
 Ngāti Kahungunu recognise this "Tamatea" as the grandson of Tamatea Arikinui, and refer to him as "Tamatea-pokaiwhenua-pokaimoana".
 However, accounts in Northland and Tauranga do not indicate the existence of more than one "Tamatea" from the Takitimu.